elements-of-ai/kubeflow-docs/docs/install/ubuntu.rst

 Login Nimbus VM
 ---------------

-The journey of access Charmed Kubeflow will start from login Nimbus VM.
-You need to change some configurations to deploy kubeflow better.
+The journey of accessing Charmed Kubeflow starts from login Nimbus VM.
+You need to change some configurations before deploying Kubeflow.

 .. code-block:: shell